BAL-DMU/datorcloud/README.md

 # DatorHub - Multimodal Data Management and Sharing Platform

-DatorHub is an advanced web-based data sharing platform designed for managing and publishing multimodal datasets.
+DatorHub is an advanced web-based data sharing platform designed for managing, analyzing and publishing multimodal datasets.
 Originally developed as orx-surgdatahub, DatorHub has evolved to support a broader scope, extending beyond surgical data to accommodate general datasets and AI/ML workflows.

 Key Components
 1. ORX-Experiments